CriselPy/Final_Project_Advanced_SQL_Techniques/README.md

 This exercise focuses on creating a stored procedure to update scores and their corresponding icons in the `chicago_public_schools` table.

 #### Creating the Stored Procedure

-The following SQL script creates a stored procedure that updates the `Leaders_Score` for a given school.
-It uses parameters to accept the school ID and the new score, which is then used to update the school's leader score in the database.

 ```sql
 DELIMITER $$
 CREATE PROCEDURE UPDATE_LEADERS_SCORE(IN in_School_ID INT, IN in_Leader_Score INT)